rockdisc/Book-of-Knowledge/2-Main/2-Areas/2-Worldbuilding/Poet's Land/1-Main/Locations/Matieral World/Presford.md

 #Worldbuilding/Location, #Worldbuilding/Culture
 # Presford

 A city in the nation of [[Witlan]].
 It is the biggest city of the area.
 It is a city known for political change.
 It is well known that the revolts against the [[Feydil Empire]] started here.
 The people are known as more progressive and invested in new technologies and colonization of the [[Southern Continent]].
-There are common jokes that they are more invested in what happens 3 cities away then they are at what happens right in front of them
+There are common jokes that they are more invested in what happens 3 cities away then they are at what happens right in front of them.

 ## Notable Locations